Your Expert Guide

 Even though she's only lived in Headwaters for the past three years, Abbott was already very familiar with the area.
 Abbott is a native Texan who began calling Austin home in 1970, so she's known Dripping Springs when it "was only the blinking light at RR12 and Highway 290."

 "I have been working in Dripping Springs for about 10 years," the real estate agent says.
 "Dripping Springs offers my clients the possibility of a little more land within a short drive to Austin, and it is the gateway to the Texas Hill Country.
 For myself, I loved the look of Headwaters but most of all I loved the idea of looking out my window and seeing the Hill Country every day."

 There is a definite small-town vibe to "Drip," Abbott says, even though the area is expanding more with each day.

-Residents can expect farmers market on Wednesdays, with annual events like a Founder's Day celebration and the Dripping Springs Rodeo in the fall.
+Residents can expect a farmers market on Wednesdays, with annual events like a Founder's Day celebration and the Dripping Springs Rodeo in the fall.
 "It's the friendliest neighborhood ever," Abbott says.

 Abbott offered up a few more of her personal favorites about life in Headwaters.
 Here's her guide to the area:

 Where to eat & drink

 "Homespun is a charming small restaurant situated in a little log cabin in the heart of Dripping Springs," she says.
 "It offers farm-to-table cooking with European and American influences, and everything on the menu has a nutritional purpose.
 My favorite appetizer is the deviled eggs served with a tiny jalepeno on top for just a little kick, and the shrimp and grits is another favorite."